 Adding SSH Keys to Existing Instances

-To add an SSH key to an existing instance, navigate to the instance’s Cloud Control Panel page and press the Change SSH Keys button.
+To add an SSH key to an existing instance, navigate to the instance’s Cloud Control Panel, select the Linux instance you wish to change the SSH key for and press the Change SSH Keys button.

 From there, the available SSH keys will be displayed in a dropdown and you may select one or more (even all) SSH keys to apply to the instance.